IDA 2025 Definition of Dyslexia

 Underlying difficulties with phonological and morphological processing are common but not universal, and early oral language weaknesses often foreshadow literacy challenges.

 Difficulties with phonological processing, which refers to the storage, retrieval, and awareness of speech sounds, remain well-established correlates of dyslexia.
-Because learning to read/spell requires making connections between the sounds of spoken language and letters (or other characters), these phonological difficulties can present significant challenges to the emerging reader/speller.
-Similar difficulties in processing morphemes – meaningful units that make up words – can be associated with word-level literacy difficulties.
-This is particularly the case in languages in which word or meaningful parts of words are closely linked with the way words are spelled/written.
-The definition acknowledges that while phonological and morphological difficulties are common, they are not universal among all individuals who show the primary symptoms of dyslexia – significant word-reading and or spelling/word formation problems.
-Children with dyslexia also often have early difficulty acquiring and using spoken language.
-These difficulties, which can vary from mild to severe, can be indicative of an increased risk for dyslexia.
-These problems can also be a sign of more persistent oral language problems including developmental language disorder (DLD) and should be evaluated by professionals with expertise in spoken and written language relationships.
+Because learning to read/spell requires making connections between the sounds of spoken language and written symbols, these phonological difficulties can present significant challenges to the emerging reader/speller.
+Similar difficulties in processing morphemes—meaningful units that make up words—can be associated with word-level literacy difficulties.
+This is particularly the case in languages in which words or meaningful parts of words are closely linked with the way words are spelled/written.
+The phrase but not universal signals that phonological and morphological factors explain much—but not all—variations in reading/spelling seen in persons with dyslexia.

 The revised definition excludes reference to other cognitive abilities, an element in the 2002 definition that often led to unsupported use of IQ-discrepancy or cognitive profile analyses to identify dyslexia.
 There is robust evidence that word-level literacy difficulties occur across a range of cognitive profiles, and that general intelligence bears little relationship to the nature of the word-level literacy difficulties, their underlying cognitive and neurological bases, or how students respond to intervention.